Gray Hair – Aesthetics and Maturity

 It begins with the hair on the head and later spreads to the rest of the body.
 Of course, there are also exceptions where genetics are at play and they appear much earlier.

-- These hairs appear earlier and more abundantly in Caucasians.
-Asian and black people tend to gray later.
+- Gray hairs appear earlier and more abundantly in Caucasians.
+On the other hand, Asian and black people tend to gray later.

-- Grays come out in groups, creating the illusion that if you pluck one out, more will grow.
+- They come out in groups.
+Accordingly, this creates the illusion that, if you pluck one out, then more will grow.

-There has yet to be a conclusive study that shows stress as a factor in the appearance of grays.
+There has yet to be a conclusive study that shows stress as a factor in its appearance.
 Apparently, stress causes hair loss and the first to go are strands with color.

 It’s not the same for men and women.
-A man with gray hair tends to receive compliments like “interesting”, “mature” (in a good way), or “attractive”.
+When a man goes gray, he tends to receive compliments like “interesting”, “mature” (in a good way) or “attractive”.

 On the other hand, women aren’t so lucky.
 A graying woman is judged based on her appearance.
 People assume she’s sloppy, doesn’t take time for herself, or doesn’t care about her appearance.

-Sometimes, grays are in style.
-However, in the West, they’re still not culturally seen as the best option, aesthetically speaking.
+Sometimes, gray hair is in style.
+However, in the West, it’s still not culturally seen as the best option, aesthetically speaking.

 Check out this article: Dying Your Hair with Natural Extracts Is Possible